When Your Chronic Illness Doesn’t Allow You to Digest Food

 I have severe gastroparesis and intestinal dysmotility, caused by Ehlers-Danlos syndrome (a genetic connective tissue inherited disease).
 Ever since 2010, I have not been able to digest food without throwing it up.

-After exhausting all medications to help me digest food, I had an ileostomy surgery in hopes that my chronic severe constipation would allow my intestines and stomach to work better.
+After exhausting all medications to help me digest food, I had an ileostomy surgery in hopes that improving my chronic severe constipation would allow my intestines and stomach to work better.
 The ileostomy relieved the incredibly painful intestinal and colon pain, but it didn’t help my stomach or intestines.

-In 2019, I had a feeding tube inserted into my upper intestines and was told to not eat by mouth.
+Several years ago, I had a feeding tube inserted into my upper intestines and was told to not eat by mouth.
 This helped for a short time, but not without a different kind of stabbing intestinal pain.
 And it didn’t stop the constant vomiting of acid and bile or any tiny sips of water I drank to wet my dry mouth.

 In 2021, my gastroenterologist had a central catheter placed in my chest and switched me from tube feeds to intravenous nutrition (TPN: total parenteral nutrition), and inserted a gastrostomy tube into my stomach for draining acid and bile and whatever liquids I drink.
 I am being nourished, but I still can’t eat food.